Roasted Tomato Soup

 • Seasoning: Don’t be shy with seasonings.
 Fresh herbs like basil, thyme, or oregano can add depth.
 A dash of balsamic vinegar or sugar can also balance the acidity of the tomatoes.

-• Add Veggies: Add carrots or bell peppers to the roasting pan with your tomatoes for an extra layer of flavor.
+• Add veggies: Add carrots or bell peppers to the roasting pan with your tomatoes for an extra layer of flavor.

 • Blending: Consider using an immersion blender or a high-powered blender for the smoothest texture.